Q. What is an Orofacial Myofunctional Disorder (OMD)?

 A full course of orofacial myology treatment is typically 14-20 weeks in length, depending on several factors, including the severity of the orofacial myofunctional disorder and patient compliance.
 Patients are seen weekly.
 Active treatment is divided into three phases: (1) Pretreatment exercises; (2) Chewing and swallowing mechanics; and (3) Habituation and integration into lifestyle.

 Q. What does treatment entail?

 A. Treatment is for neuromuscular re-education of the tongue and other facial muscles.
 It consists of various activities, mostly exercises.
-These are to be done daily at home.

 Q. Do you treat adults?

 A. Yes, we treat children and adults.
 Most of our patients are 4 years of age or older.